5 Healthy ways to lose weight after pregnancy

 Meal planning saves time and money and helps to organize your week.
 It also can save calories as you’ll have 100% control over your cooking.

 Take some time to plan meals based on what your family enjoys eating, and what you know will help you to feel your best!
 From there, build a grocery list and set aside time to do some prepping.
-One tip that helps me is to cook once and eat twice.
-We are always doubling or tripling recipes in our house to make sure we are prepared for lunches or weeknights when we arrive home late with little time or energy to deal with dinner.
+Try to cook once and eat twice.
+Doubling or tripling recipes will ensure you are prepared for lunches or weeknights when you arrive home late with little time or energy to deal with dinner.